Elisa-cf/food-supply-platform/README.md

   npm run dev
   ```
 2. Access the app in your browser at http://localhost:3000.
-3. Sign up or log in to start managing your Opply's account.
+3. Sign up or log in to start managing your personal account.

 4. Compile and Minify for Production